Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    as changing or complementing the media presentation
    will be difficult.
 This second workflow is supported
    in profile 2 DASH and HLS ingest.
-This specification provides a push based version of these protocols.
+This specification provides a push based ingest for these protocols.

   <pre>